 A ski holiday to Italy is as much about eating, drinking and partying as it is about skiing – that’s what makes a trip out to the Italian Alps so much fun.
-Cervinia is one of the most snow-sure resorts in Europe with many long, cruising pistes while Courmayeur has a world class snow-making system and plenty of challenging off-piste terrain – it is ideal for a ski weekend away.
+Cervinia is one of the most snow-sure resorts in Europe with many long, cruising pistes while Courmayeur has a world class snow-making system and plenty of challenging off-piste terrain, ideal for a ski weekend.
 When looking at where to ski in Italy don’t forget about Cortina in the Dolomites, it boasts a spectacular ski area that is as beautiful as anywhere else in the Alps.

-If a family holiday is on the cards Italy is a great choice with restaurants and hotels always welcoming the whole family with a smile.
+If a family holiday is on the cards, Italy is a great choice for restaurants and hotels that are renowned for being exceptionally welcoming to all.

 Where to ski in Switzerland

 One thing that stands out on any ski holiday to Switzerland is the service.
-All trains and ski lifts run like clockwork and hotels are managed in a way that only the best service for guests is accepted - A wonderful benefits for anyone heading out to the Swiss Alps.
+All trains and ski lifts run like clockwork and hotels are managed in a way that only the best service for guests is accepted.

-When deciding where to ski in Switzerland you must consider all aspects of your holiday for you will be pleasantly surprised to find out that Zermatt is home to over 100 restaurants – some of which are Michelin star rated –both in the village and on the slopes.
-You will also find wonderful spa facilities at hotels through the village and an array of après ski venue to enjoy after a long day on the slopes.
-When all is said and done you can relax with a view of one of the most majestic mountain tops in the Alps – the Matterhorn.
-All this with is accompanied by a wonderful village atmosphere in most resorts and many high-speed modern ski lift systems to keep you content on the slopes.
+When deciding where to ski in Switzerland, you will be pleasantly surprised to find out that Zermatt is home to over 100 restaurants – some of which are Michelin-star rated, both in the village and on the slopes.
+You will also find wonderful spa facilities at hotels through the village and an array of après ski venues to enjoy after a long day on the slopes.
+When all is said and done, you can relax with a view of one of the most majestic mountain tops in the Alps – the Matterhorn.

 Whether you are looking to spend a week in the mountains at Zermatt, Klosters, St Moritz or Verbier or head off for a ski weekend away in Engelberg – you will not be short of choice for a great time on a ski break.